-This policy is intended for internet activities that associate or identify a VUMC faculty or staff member with Vanderbilt, use Vanderbilt email addresses, or discuss Vanderbilt.
+This policy is intended for internet activities that associate or identify VUMC personnel with VUMC, use VUMC email addresses, or discuss VUMC.
 In keeping with the Electronic Communications and Information Technology Resources policy (HR-025), Vanderbilt email addresses should not be used in conjunction with unofficial or personal social media accounts and profiles.
-This policy is not intended to guide online communications when employees do not associate or identify themselves with Vanderbilt.
+This policy is not intended to guide online communications when employees do not associate or identify themselves with VUMC.

 III.
 Definitions: Content Owners, for the purpose of this policy, are those assigned the responsibility of maintaining, monitoring, and moderating a VUMC social media platform.
 Official communications refer to those done in VUMCs name, (e.g., a Vanderbilt Health Facebook page).

-C. Social Media Platforms Technology tools and online spaces for integrating and sharing user-generated content in order to engage constituencies in conversations and allow them to participate in content and community creation.
-Examples are Facebook, Twitter, LinkedIn, and YouTube.
+C. Social Media Platforms - Tools and online spaces for integrating and sharing user-generated content in order to engage constituencies in conversations and allow them to participate in content and community creation.
+Examples are Facebook, Twitter, LinkedIn, Instagram and YouTube.

 IV.
 Specific Information:

 A. Official Institutional Social Media Communications:

 1. Because of the evolving nature of social media platforms, these guidelines do not attempt to name every current and emerging platform.
 Rather, they apply to those cited and any other online platform available and emerging, including social networking sites and sites with user-generated content.
 Examples include, but are not limited to the following: